stevensblueprint/blueprint_website/README.md

 `npm run format:write`

-Note: make sure npm is installed on your machine
+Note: make sure npm is installed on your machine.
+The reason we are using npm for prettier as opposed to `deno fmt` is because of the `prettier-plugin-tailwindcss` npm pacakge.
+This helps us format our tailwindcss classes correctly, and currently, there is no deno equivalent.

 ## For Project Teams Updating their Project Page